Blaze and the Monster Machines: Crusher

 Crusher (voiced by Kevin Michael Richardson) is the main antagonist of the series, though he slowly evolves into a nicer character, occasionally serving as an anti-hero.
 He is a deep blue tractor truck with a lighter blue lightning bolt motif who is Blaze's biggest rival, based on a large 18-wheeler cargo-truck, such as a 2005 Peterbilt 386 and/or 2012 Kenworth T680.
 He cheats in most episodes because he would get lampooned by Blaze in a fair race.
 He constructs various cheating gadgets from parts that he keeps in a bag on his chassis.
 In the episode "Blaze's First Race", it's revealed that Pickle seems to be the one to inspire Crusher's cheating, saying, "But Crusher, pressing the button would be CHEATING," and Crusher saying that he likes the sound of cheating.
 While he is known for his cheating and mischievous ways, he is not all bad and not really evil.
 In fact, Crusher is still good at heart at times.
 The episode "Catch That Cake!" reveals that he has moral limits when it comes to stealing food; he admitted that he would have respected Darington's birthday cake and not taken a piece without permission, despite his temptation.
-In addition, Blaze and his friends are even willing to help Crusher in some instances, such as helping him find his toy truck Little Trucky in "The Mystery Bandit", and Gasquatch saving him by sneezing away a thundercloud and bringing him down from the Mud Mountain.
+In addition, Blaze and his friends are even willing to help Crusher in some instances, such as helping him find his toy truck Little Trucky in "The Mystery Bandit", In "Gasquatch!," and Gasquatch saving him by sneezing away a thundercloud and bringing him down from the Mud Mountain.
 Crusher even tried to resist cheating in "Defeat the Cheat" when he was paired with Blaze during the second Team Truck Challenge.
 In the episode, Crusher (along with Blaze) finally scored his first ever win, and it's also the first time Crusher doesn't show disgust after crashing into something and getting mud or food on him, as shown when he crashes into an ice cream stand while celebrating and upon tasting, he giddily says "Tastes like winning!".
 Season 7 sees him join the Renewable Energy Team.
 On his tires, he has lightning bolt patterns.